Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Related Work

-Taken together, prior work leaves open (i) how to quantify SDR in a way that is comparable across traits and anchored to human faking behavior, and (ii) how to design and score forced-choice inventories that reduce SDR while retaining interpretable trait scores.
+Taken together, prior work leaves open (i) how to quantify SDR in a way that is comparable across measured dimensions and anchored to human faking behavior, and (ii) how to design and score forced-choice inventories that reduce SDR while retaining interpretable profile scores.
 Our work addresses these gaps with an IRT-calibrated SDR metric and a desirability-matched graded forced-choice inventory.